ssinghai6/DocBot/README.md

 - Upload a PDF document
 - Ask questions based on the content of the uploaded document
-- Get answers using advanced language models and embeddings
+- Get answers using advanced language models and embeddings (Based on Ollama 3.2)

 ## Installation